Signing up for credit cards through partner links earns us a commission. Here’s our full Advertising Policy.

 Then I can save my American Airlines miles for more partner trips.
 I’m currently stocking up for (hopefully) another epic trip to Asia in a year or two.

-All told, I’ve probably saved ~$40,000 on amazing flights to Europe, Hawaii, and Asia by booking this way.
+All told, I’ve probably gotten amazing flights to Europe, Hawaii, and Asia worth ~$40,000 by booking this way.
 And when I need a short American Airlines flight within the continental US, I use British Airways Avios points instead.
 They’re easier to earn (I just transfer points from my Chase Sapphire Preferred and Ink Business Preferred) and many short-haul flights are cheaper compared to booking with American Airlines miles.

 You can earn American Airlines miles quickly with cards like: